SilasX/DruckerMentalMath/README.md

 #### The "Drucker-Flickr" Method for multiplying large numbers.

-My implementation of [Andy Drucker's method](http://people.csail.mit.edu/andyd/rec_method.pdf) for multiplying large numbers without writing writing anything down.
+My implementation of [Andy Drucker's method](http://people.csail.mit.edu/andyd/rec_method.pdf) for multiplying large numbers without writing writing anything down (as an intermediate step anyway).
 See [Scott Aarsonon's post](http://www.scottaaronson.com/blog/?p=728) for its significance in computational complexity.

 The key trick behind it is this: if you have seen a picture before, you can remember *that* you have seen it, and distinguish it from ones you haven't seen.
 So here's what you do:

-1) Reserve (without looking at them) ten random pictures corresponding to digits 0-9
+1) Reserve (without looking at them) ten random pictures corresponding to digits 0-9.

 2) Look at (only!) the one corresponding to the digit you want to "write down".